Pluribus AI 2024 Election Autopsy

 The party's embrace of progressive cultural language and priorities alienated its traditional working-class base and mainstream voters.

-528 findings
+528 quotes

 47 voices